What is tricuspid regurgitation?

-In order to understand tricuspid regurgitation (TR), it helps to understand a little about the anatomy of your heart.
+In order to understand tricuspid regurgitation, it helps to understand a little about the anatomy of your heart.

-Your heart is divided into four sections, called “chambers.”
-The upper chambers are the left atria and right atria, and the lower chambers are the left ventricle and right ventricle.
+Your heart is divided into four sections called “chambers.”
+The upper chambers are the left atrium and right atrium, and the lower chambers are the left ventricle and right ventricle.
 The left and right sides of the heart are separated by a wall of muscle called the septum.

 The upper (atria) and lower (ventricles) chambers are connected.
-There are openings called “valves” that regulate blood flow both in and out of the heart, and between the chambers.
-The valves can be thought of like water faucets: they can either open up, allowing blood to flow freely, or close, stopping the flow entirely.
+There are openings called “valves” that regulate blood flow both in and out of the heart and between the chambers.
+The valves can be thought of like water faucets; they either open up and allow blood to flow freely, or close and stop the flow entirely.

 Your tricuspid valve is the valve that separates your right atrium and right ventricle.
-TR occurs when this valve does not properly close, causing blood to flow back up into the right atrium when the right ventricle contracts.
+Tricuspid regurgitation occurs when this valve doesn’t properly close, causing blood to flow back up into the right atrium when the right ventricle contracts.
 Over time, this condition can weaken your heart.